 Yes, all international students must have adequate overseas health cover unless your country has a health cover arrangement for its students.

 There are different types of subclasses of student visas.
 These depend on what type of study you will be doing in Australia.
 For the correct subclass number view the following visas to select the correct one.
-My Student Visa Subclasses.
+My Study.

 Your OSHC policy covers the entire length of your visa or your visa may only be granted until the expiry date of your OSHC.